 - a.
 Distinguished Honor Graduate (40 promotion points) (highest GPA) - b.
 Distinguished Leadership Graduate (40 promotion points) (winner of Leadership Board) - c.
-Commandant's List (20 promotion points) (limited to the top 20 percent of initial class size) - d.
-Honor Graduate (2nd highest GPA) (20 promotion points and Certificate of Achievement (COA))
+Commandant's List (20 promotion points) (limited to the top 20 percent of initial class size)

-- e.
+- d.
+Honor Graduate (2nd highest GPA) (20 promotion points and Certificate of Achievement (COA)) - e.
 Commandant's Writing Award (Professional Military Subject Essay) (determined by the Commandant) (COA) - f.
-Iron Soldier (highest ACFT score one male and one female) (COA)
+Iron Soldier (highest AFT score) (COA)

-Regulatory guidance allows for no more than 20% of the enrolled class to receive the honors/recognition listed above.
+Regulatory guidance allows no more than 20% of the enrolled class to receive the honors/recognition listed above.
 There is a possibility you may exceed course standards and not receive these recognitions.
-Should you require a reassessment on any GPA assessment, or receive any adverse/substandard performance counseling statement, you will not be considered for the above graduation honors/recognitions.
+Should you require a re-evaluation on any GPA assessment, or receive any adverse/substandard performance counseling statement, you will not be considered for the above graduation honors/recognitions.